jiefenn8/wg-projects/README.md

 # ws-projects

+Collection of side projects related to web and graph technologies.

+## Description

-Collection of web and graph related side projects exploring tools, technologies and skills needed to make web and graph related applications.
-Goals includes the following plans in three parts.
+This repository Collection of web and graph related side projects exploring tools, technologies and skills to make web and graph related applications.
+There are three parts in this collections.

 CONVERT - Convert data in relational database and other popular datasource types to graph data.